-Amy currently teaches and trains 7 days a week, with riders aged 2 through adult.
-She also spends that time training green horses, riding her personal horse Timber, managing and caring for the horses, maintaining the property, and taking students to clinics, shows, and schoolings.
+Amy and Sarah currently teach 7 days a week, with riders aged 2 through adult.
+She also spends that time training green horses, riding her personal horses, managing and caring for the horses, maintaining the property, and taking students to clinics, shows, and schoolings.

 We’ll offer you both text, email, and phone support.
 Amy is available to schedule ahead of time for any unique needs and has a lot of experience with riders of all ages.

 Amy continues her own riding education with weekly lessons from her coach, Karin Alexander, as well as participate in as many clinics as her schedule allows from the advanced eventing trainers and dressage masters that visit the area.